OH-Jython-Scripters/mylib/README.md

 ## About
 mylib is a library providing some helper functions for jsr223 jython scripting to be used together with [Jython scripting for openHAB 2.x](https://github.com/steve-bate/openhab2-jython).

+## openHAB Jython Scripting on Slack
+OH-Jython-Scripters now has a Slack channel!
+It will help us to make sense of our work, and drive our efforts in Jython scripting forward.
+So if you are just curious, got questions, need support or just like to hang around, do not hesitate, join [**openHAB Jython Scripting on Slack**](https://join.slack.com/t/besynnerlig/shared_invite/enQtMzI3NzIyNTAzMjM1LTdmOGRhOTAwMmIwZWQ0MTNiZTU0MTY0MDk3OTVkYmYxYjE4NDE4MjcxMjg1YzAzNTJmZDM3NzJkYWU2ZDkwZmY) <--- Click link!

 ## Installation
 install in your openHAB 2 library folder.